daleshaw/network-insight-sdk-generic-datasources/README.md

 ## 4. Device Configuration File
 Columns in each CSV file represents attributes of entity.

-NOTE: General Guideline is to use double quotes for each value in a cell.
+NOTE: As a guideline, use double quotes for each value in a cell.
-Special characters allowed for any data of type string except defined values.
-Accepted special character are as follows.
+Special characters are allowed for any data of type string, except defined values.
+Accepted special characters are as follows.
 * _ Underscore
 * \- Hyphen